Mical155/L2_2022_U13_Mitchell/Documentation/testing.md

 ## 2nd Improvement

-This can easily be changed but the images that are included on the carousel can be darkened when the cursor hovers over them.
-This is just a way of identifying which content is being hovered over by the user and which one will be clicked on if the user clicked on the mouse.
-To do this will just add this hover over effect onto the css for the carousel.
+This can easily be changed but the images that are included on the carousel can have the cursor change to a pointer wehn it hovers over them.
+This is so that users are aware that the images are clickable and will take them to another web page.
+This will just require a little addition to my css.

 ## 3rd Improvement